outsidedav/swift/api/api.md

 2. Click **Create App**.
 3. Select **Swift** as the language.

-This allows you to create the backend Swift app.
 Select the YAML and JSON file, and then click **Create**.
+The back end Swift app is created.

 You can then download the Code or Deploy to Cloud and clone your GIT repo into your local machine.
 You can follow the instructions in the Knowledge Guide to open the Server-side app in XCode.

-In the **Source** folder, you can see a Route that defines the Swift file that created the REST end points which map to the API.
+In the **Source** folder, you can see a Route that defines the Swift file that created the REST endpoints which map to the API.

 See the following example that uses the PetStore Open API:
 ```swift